pingcap/docs/ticdc/troubleshoot-ticdc.md

 In the output of this command, `admin-job-type` shows the state of the replication task:

-* `0`: In progress.
-When the task is in progress, it is not terminated manually.
+* `0`: In progress, which means that the task is not stopped manually.
 * `1`: Paused.
 When the task is paused, all replicated `processor`s exit.
 The configuration and the replication status of the task are retained, so you can resume the task from `checkpiont-ts`.
 * `2`: Resumed.
 The replication task resumes from `checkpoint-ts`.
 * `3`: Removed.
 When the task is removed, all replicated `processor`s are ended, and the configuration information of the replication task is cleared up.
 Only the replication status is retained for later queries.